designing access & inclusion

 Because when we lift one person up, we lift up everyone else.

-I am actively seeking roles in UX research, design, community education, writing, editing, and art.
+I’m open to opportunities in UX research, project management, community education, writing, editing, and art.
 If anything resonates with you, I’d love to chat with you!

 Please email jessie.ly.zhang [at] gmail [dot] com, or contact me on LinkedIn. ありがとうございます!